Shooting Para sport classification

-Paralympic Shooting classification is the shooting classification in place for the Paralympic Games to help establish fair competition.
+Shooting Para sport classification is the classification in place for shooting Para sport to help establish fair competition.
 Classification is governed by the International Paralympic Committee's IPC Shooting.
 While there are currently three classifications, there were originally five in international competitions.
 People with physical disabilities as defined by the International Paralympic Committee are eligible to compete.

 Definition

 Shooting classification at the Paralympic Games is the basis for determining who can compete in the sport and within which class.
 Classification is used to establish fair competition.
 Entry is eligible to male and female athletes with a physical disability.
-There are three classifications for Paralympic shooting, with the classification system being based on functional ability.
+There are three classifications for shooting Para sport, with the classification system being based on functional ability.

 Governance

 Previously governed by the International Shooting Committee for the Disabled., shooting is currently governed through IPC Shooting under the International Paralympic Committee (IPC).
 IPC Shooting sets out sport rules (including classification rules and guidelines) in their document IPC Shooting Classification Rules and Regulations May 2012.

 The National Federation for the sport in Australia is the Australian Paralympic Committee, who fund the Australian Paralympic Shooting program.